pollend/joml-bullet/README.md

-# TeraBullet (Terasology Version)
+# joml-bullet

-TeraBullet is a version of bullet with extensions for direct interactions for voxel worlds.
-Written for use with Terasology. this is an implementation of bullet wraps around native bullet using SWIG.
+This is an implementation of bullet wraps around native bullet using SWIG.

 # Gradle